Unit Fifteen

 If the money came from the government, all taxpayers will have to kiss it farewell; but they lost it anyway, the moment it was stolen from them — so it makes little difference.
 They were never promised any return on their forced investment, and they will not get any.
 The only consequence is that $15 million was created and, in effect, thrown away.
 The whole society is the poorer.

-If the money came from the bank by the strong magic of fractional reserve, the same will apply; though if it came that way honestly, from depositor money, the bank may well go belly up and depositors will lose $15 million that they never expressly chose to place at risk.
+If the money came from the bank by the strong magic of fractional reserve, the same will apply; though if it came that way honestly, from depositor money, the bank may well go belly up and depositors will lose fifteen million dollars that they never expressly chose to place at risk.
 Big trouble.

 But if the money came from shareholders, they of course will lose it but they knew they might.
 They assessed the risk, judged it was worth it when compared with the lucrative returns from the sales of the new Widget, but unhappily lost.
 They will be worse off but — apart from those laid off — nobody else.
 The risk is carried exactly where it ought to be carried.